Our Parish History

 In August 1969, Father George Massouras arrived to become the new priest of our community.
 He was to lead the parish through the next ten years of its growth and accomplishments.
 Plans commenced for the construction of the Education Center and on November 30, 1969, ground was broken.
 The dedication of the Cultural/Educational Center was held on September 13, 1970, with Bishop Meletios officiating along with Father George Massouras.
 In July, 1974, the community took leave of the "past" when the little church, which had symbolized its united efforts and dedication, was removed from the premises.
 Church services were held in the unfinished Educational Center for the next few months.
 When construction restarted on the Educational Center, the Community purchased a 40 x 60-foot tent, which was erected on the parking lot on October 2nd, 1974.
 In June, 1975, the tent was dismantled and another phase came to a close.
 We moved into our new church even though it was not furnished and scaffolding was still in place and in use.
 On November 16, 1975, the "Opening of the Doors" service was celebrated with Bishop Meletios officiating assisted by Father George Massouras and Father George Hadjis.
 In the summer of 1979, Father George Massouras was assigned to a parish in Chicago and Bishop Anthony introduced us to our new priest, Father James S. Diavatis, who came after a pastorate of eighteen years in his first parish in Waterbury, Connecticut.

-On January 1, 2011, our community received our current Proistamenos, the Reverend Father John Kariotakis.
-Father John’s arrival was much anticipated as a new opportunity for our parish to continue to grow in Christ.
-Our community, over the past 9 years, continues to grow.
-Our parish has many active
+On January 1, 2011, our community received Fr.
+John Kariotakis.
+Fr.
+John’s arrival was much anticipated as a new opportunity for our parish to continue to grow in Christ.
+Fr.
+John brought a love and zeal for the Divine Services of our church, with his beautiful voice and inspired preaching.
+He faithfully pastored our community for the next 10 years, until he retired on December 31, 2020.